svolpe43/cfsh/README.md

 $cfsh
 ```

+Some commands require ssh access to the instances so make sure your ssh key is added to your key ring prior to running Cfsh.

+## Options
 Cfsh uses the same authentication as the [AWS cli tool](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html), so if you can use the AWS cli tool you can use Cfsh.
 If you use AWS's new standard, the AWS credentials file, you can optionally specify an AWS profile with the -p option.
 Also, Cfsh defaults to the us-east-1 region but you can specify a AWS region with the -r option.
 ```
 $cfsh -r us-west-1 -p prod-account